PVidyadhar/strands-bedrock-agents-cookbook/README.md

 ## License

-Please contact the project owner for licensing information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing